Isolation mechanisms for high-speed packet-processing pipelines: Design

+\Para{The \sysname compiler.} Packet-processing pipelines (e.g., RMT~\cite{rmt}) are structured as feed-forward pipelines of programmable units, each of which has limited processing capabilities.
+This design ensures the {\em all-or-nothing} property: once a module has been compiled and loaded it can run at up to line rate, while modules that can not run at line rate cannot be compiled. \sysname's compiler follows the same design, and only admits modules that meet line-rate requirements.

-\Para{The \sysname compiler.} The compiler reuses the frontend and midend of the open-source P4-16 reference compiler~\cite{p4c} and creates a new backend similar to BMv2~\cite{bmv2_model}.
+The compiler reuses the frontend and midend of the open-source P4-16 reference compiler~\cite{p4c} and creates a new backend similar to BMv2~\cite{bmv2_model}.
 This backend has a parser, a single processing pipeline, and a deparser.
-The compiler takes a module's P4-16 program as input and conducts all the resource usage and sanity checks described above.
+The compiler takes a module's P4-16 program as input and conducts all the resource usage and static checks described above.
 Then, for the parser and deparser, it transforms the parser defined in the module to configuration entries for the parser and deparser tables.
 For the packet-processing pipeline, which consists of match-action tables, it transforms the key in a table to a configuration in the key extractor table, and actions to VLIW action table entries according to the opcodes.
 The compiler also performs dependency checking~\cite{rmt, lavanya_compiler} to guarantee that all ALU actions and key matches are placed in the proper stage, respecting table dependencies.

-Our compiler currently does not apply code generation~\cite{chipmunk} or memory allocation~\cite{lavanya_compiler, lyra} optimizations.
+The \sysname compiler can be extended to support the same packet flowing through different P4 modules belonging to one tenant.
+The compiler can take multiple P4 modules as input, assign them the same module ID, and allocate them to non-overlapping pipeline stages---similar to how we lay out user and system modules in different stages as in Figure~\ref{fig:sys_overview}.